 ‘Cultural distance’ might act as a hurdle in realizing the commercial potential of a work.
 This is crucial to understand the hesitance on behalf of gallerists to bring art from elsewhere.
 Some gallerists view that non-European art can only work if the gallery can offer a larger context.
 For instance, Nature Morte in Berlin could be a case in point.

-at Zimmerstrasse.
+Nature Morte is located at Zimmerstrasse.
 Until recently, this central location was home to some of the most elegant galleries in town.
 Some galleries have moved to more industrial locations at the periphery.
 Art critic David Ulrichs does not view this movement favorably.
 Economics could be critical in understanding this shift.
 As Ulrichs suggests, “The sheer size of the space, locate in an old industrial building in one of the city’s least popular areas… necessitates curatorial intervention and thus offers artists a chance to show their works in a commercial yet curated environment.
 Yet despite all efforts to interpret the move as a shift in focus, a peripheral relocation of this sort can hardly be propagated as a sign of financial success”6.

 The Nature Morte Gallery has a vast space as compared to many tiny galleries that dot Berlin.
 Nature Morte opened in 2008 with photographs by Dayanita Singh, and since then have shown a series of painting group shows, solo shows with Thukral & Tagra and recently large paintings by Probir Gupta.

-Müller wonders, if the work should be read as an ironic play on what an ‘American-European eye’ would expect of ‘Indian art’7.
+Last year’s show by Thukral & Tagra got some mention in the local art press which could be placed in context to Okwui Enwezor’s remark.
+Art critic Dominikus Müller wonders, if the work should be read as an ironic play on what an ‘American-European eye’ would expect of ‘Indian art’7.

-is received by the Berlin audience.
+It would be interesting to see how Mithu Sen’s work is received by the Berlin audience.
 Mithu Sen opens her show at Nature Morte – Berlin in summer 2010.
 Sen brings a large-scale paper installation Nothing Lost in Translation to Berlin.
 Her work deals with the so-called exotic gaze of the audience.
 She consciously uses provocation as a tool in her work.

-it.
+Mithu has high expectations from the Berlin art world.
+She says, “I have a kind of trust and faith in the Berlin viewer”8 who will engage with her work beyond the exotic geographic location they might assign to it.
 However, she seems indifferent to Berlin not being considered as a market place.
 Cultural engagement and not commercial success seems to motivate her to produce work.
 Could this also be a reason behind galleries inviting Indian artists?

 I asked Julia Prezewowsky, the new director of Nature Morte Berlin, what made them choose Berlin as their European pied-à-terre.
 My impression was the gallery’s presence in Berlin is rather to please its artists than to market their art in Germany.
 Prezewowsky agreed that the city has no thriving art market to offer.
 According to Prezewowsky, Berlin is an art center for other reasons; Berlin attracts artists from all over to come and live there.
 Living in Berlin is cheap compared to other European capitals like London or Paris.
 There are many workshops and skilled craftspeople who can help produce one’s work.
 Artist-run spaces, non-for-profit locations, and ‘project-spaces’ of large galleries from Frankfurt or Cologne (the commercial art centers in Germany) have been popping out of the ground.
-And plenty of Kunsthallen and other state funded museumsare ready to show contemporary work.
+And plenty of Kunsthallen and other state funded museums9 are ready to show contemporary work.

 Besides it may sometimes be hard to create from afar a critical dialogue with the local art scene.
 Some reviews in the German art press seem to reflect this distance.
 For instance, ‘Kamasutra im Fieberwahn’ (Kamasutra in Delirium)10 was the title of an article, which gives a quick overview of the ‘main players’ of the Indian art scene.
 Other articles locate India in the Middle East11 and seem to reflect a prejudice that most successful Indian artists were educated in Europe and America12.
 Representations like these tend to create an impression of India, which confirms rather than contradicts stereotypes.